 I had one of those days today when it felt like life was delivering one kick in the teeth after another.
 We all have those days.
 When they happen, it's normal to go into a mode of fluctuating self-confidence and second-guess all your life decisions.

-Here are some of the mental tips and tricks I use when I'm feeling this way and recommend to others.
+Here are some of the mental tips and tricks I use—both when I'm feeling this way personally and to recommend to others.
 Give them a try and see if they work for you!

 1. Ask yourself: "What did I find anxiety-provoking at first, but is now relatively easy?"